-The inverter has a six-pole AC terminal block and one AC ground terminal to connect the inverter's AC input and output wiring.
-To access and view the AC terminal block and ground terminal, remove the two Phillips screws holding the AC wiring access cover plate (see Item 15, Figure 1-3).
+The MS2012-G, MS2812-G, and MS4024-G models have a five-pole AC terminal block and one AC ground terminal to connect the inverter's AC input and output wiring.
+This terminal block (see Figure 2-10) allows a service/distribution panel (main panel) to be wired to the inverter's input, and also allows a dedicated panel (sub-panel) between the inverter's output wiring and the AC loads.
+To access and view the AC terminal block and ground terminal, remove the two Phillips screws holding the AC wiring access cover plate (see Figure 1-3, Item 15).